Net Operating Income (NOI): Definition And Formula

 What Is Net Operating Income (NOI)?

-Net Operating Income, or NOI for short, is a formula those in real estate use to quickly calculate profitability of a particular investment.
-NOI determines the revenue and profitability of invested real estate property after subtracting necessary operating expenses.
+Net operating income, or NOI for short, is a formula people use to quickly calculate the profitability of a particular real estate investment.
+NOI determines the revenue and profitability of real estate property after subtracting necessary operating expenses.

-The formula works by succinctly considering all income a property makes minus all of the general expenses.
+The formula works by considering all income a property makes minus all of the general expenses.
 For example, a property may earn money from tenant rents and a coin laundry machine.
-Operating expenses aren’t just maintenance fees, but also things like insurance and professional help.
+However, operating expenses aren’t just maintenance fees, but include expenses like insurance and professional help.

-The power of NOI is that it takes into consideration all of the necessary income and expenditures per property into one calculation.
+The power of NOI is that it considers all of the necessary income and expenditures per property in one calculation.

 The Net Operating Income Formula